Home / Guides /

 Loops and segments allow you to create variants.
 A variant is a specific version of a loop or a segment that is used in a particular context.

-To create a variant, go to the segment and click Duplicate this node to add variant.
+To create a variant, go to the segment and click + Create variant under the Variant group section.

 Discriminants

 Variants must be uniquely identifiable from each other.
 To do this, you must add a discriminant that differentiates each variant.
-The discriminant tells the guide's EDI Inspector and the EDI Translate APIs when one variant should be used over the other for validating, generating, or parsing EDI documents.
+The discriminant tells Stedi when one variant should be used over the other for validating, generating, or parsing EDI documents.

 The type of discriminant depends on whether the loop is hierarchical: